TkkrLab/py-ledart/README.md

 #### on the todo list:

 *pong [Done]

-*snake <W.I.P>
+*snake [Done]

 *tron <W.I.P>

 *tetris

 *arcadia

-*game of life (conway) [Done it's called PixelLife] *VU meter
+*game of life (conway) [Done it's called PixelLife]

+*VU meter

 *network monitor

 *make mario appear on the matrix or other mobs from the game or any other image from other games.

-*problem with pwm not being linear (the amount of power it gives per pulse) *thus implement a scale which does make it linear. so fading is nice and even.
+*problem with pwm not being linear (the amount of power it gives per pulse)

+*thus implement a scale which does make it linear. so fading is nice and even.

 *link that gave me the Yes that's it! moment:

 *http://forum.arduino.cc/index.php?PHPSESSID=fiq8nr1j9sstegstf2o6btdgq2&topic=286351.0

 break out patterns in patterns.py in to seperate files.

 fridgefire's matrix might be fun to make a pong implementation on.

 or a snake might be fun to implement for it.

-I think it would be helpfull to implement a "Graphics" library <This is done the class is called Graphics>
+I think it would be helpfull to implement a "Graphics" library [This is done the class is called Graphics]

+also implemented a color library, and classes for making color objects. handy for pallets and much more.

 everything with multiplayer or not ?